Shedding light on diabetes: Designing the book Bright Spots & Landmines

 Making it internet official

-When the book design was completed (!!!), I applied the design language to digital marketing channels.
+When the design and layout were completed (!!!), I applied the design language to digital marketing channels.
 The most important component was the microsite and the ability to name your own price for the digital download.
 The site not only functioned as the gateway to get a copy but also as a place to learn more about the project, read excerpts, and find testimonials.
 I also created social media graphics that were used to tease the launch and continue to drive social engagement and traffic to the book.
 These graphics focus on one tip at a time and can be easily shared.

 A huge thank you to Adam Brown, John and Kelly Close, and the diaTribe and Close Concerns teams for amazing guidance, flexibility, and trust.